 docker RPM package.

-docker-latest is also available, but is disabled by default in RHEL Atomic Host.
+docker-latest is also included, but is disabled by default in RHEL Atomic Host.

 docker-latest is available for customers who want to try out a later version of Docker.
 It is provided by the

 docker-latest RPM package.
 Only use

-docker-latestif you want to try it out as a standalone service, as it is not compatible with other container tools available with Atomic Host (unless
+docker-latestif you want to try it out as a standalone service, as it is not compatible with other container tools available with Atomic Host and RHEL Server (unless

 docker-latest are the same version.